rrbarrero/hamlalarm_proyect/README.md

 ![ha image](ha_pannel.png)

 ### hamlfeeder:
- Webapp and anothers tool for feed data to train HomeAssistant ML managed Alarm: This server saves examples with requests indicating if alarm should be enabled or disabled:
+ Webapp and anothers tools for feed data to train HomeAssistant ML managed Alarm: This server saves examples with requests indicating if alarm should be enabled or disabled:
   * hptts://nginx_server/true
   * https://nginx_server/false